4d/docs/website/translated_docs/es/FormObjects/properties_Object.md

 > This property is called **Data Type** in the Property List for Selection and collection type list box columns.

 Specify the data type for the expression or variable associated to the object.
 Note that main purpose of this setting is to configure options (such as display formats) available for the data type.
-It does not actually type the variable itself.
+En realidad, no escribe la variable en sí.
 En vista de la compilación de una base de datos, debe utilizar los comandos del lenguaje 4D del tema `Compilador`.

 However, this property has a typing function in the following specific cases:

 - **[Dynamic variables](#dynamic-variables)**: you can use this property to declare the type of dynamic variables.
 - **[List Box Columns](listbox_overview.md#list-box-columns)**: this property is used to associate a display format with the column data.
 The formats provided will depend on the variable type (array type list box) or the data/field type (selection and collection type list boxes).
 The standard 4D formats that can be used are: Alpha, Numeric, Date, Time, Picture and Boolean.
 The Text type does not have specific display formats.
-Any existing custom formats are also available.
+Todos los formatos personalizados existentes también están disponibles.
 - **[Picture variables](input_overview.md)**: you can use this menu to declare the variables before loading the form in interpreted mode.
 Specific native mechanisms govern the display of picture variables in forms.
 These mechanisms require greater precision when configuring variables: from now on, they must have already been declared before loading the form — i.e., even before the `On Load` form event — unlike other types of variables.
 To do this, you need either for the statement `C_PICTURE(varName)` to have been executed before loading the form (typically, in the method calling the `DIALOG` command), or for the variable to have been typed at the form level using the expression type property.
 Otherwise, the picture variable will not be displayed correctly (only in interpreted mode).